All You Need To Know When Attending DC'19

 More useful information, including links to a traffic information system, is available on the city of Leipzig’s website.

-Below three hotels that we suggest for DC guests, and where most of the contributors and team stay.
+Below two hotels that we suggest for DC guests, and where most of the contributors and team stay.

 ibis City Center